 - Avoid Public IPs: Data transfer costs are higher with public IP or elastic IP addresses compared to private addresses.
 If you’re only accessing data locally, use private addresses.

 - Look for Free Transfers: Some AWS services provide free cross-AZ data transfers, such as EFS, RDS, and MSK, which could make them a compelling option.

-- Use CloudFront: Amazon CloudFront is a global content delivery network (CDN) with free data transfers.
+- Use CloudFront: Amazon CloudFront is a global content delivery network (CDN) with free data transfers to AWS for HEAD/GET requests.
 If you have high data volumes, consider using it to keep costs down.

 - DIY NAT Instances: The high cost of managed NAT gateways, in data transfer and processing fees, means that it might make sense to run your own NAT instances to save on cost.

 - Experiment with Options: The AWS Simple Monthly Calculator lets you experiment with different configurations and learn how to maximize your savings.
 The data transfer section provides insight into data cost management.

 By keeping these best practices in mind, you can minimize your data transfer costs while ensuring that security and availability aren’t adversely affected.
 If you’re using more than 300Tb per month, contact AWS Sales to discuss options.